fsprojects/fantomas/docs/Documentation.md

 ```

 ### fsharp_keep_if_then_in_same_line

+**Deprecated setting!**

+This setting will be removed in the next major version of Fantomas.
+As of 4.4, it has no effect anymore due to a change in the MS F# style guide.

+#### Original description:

 Bypasses the situation where `if`,`then` and `else` are placed underneath each other.
 This will ensure `if` and `then` are kept in the same line.